 For toes that can still unbend, roomier footwear and shoe inserts, called orthotics, or pads might give relief.
 Inserts, pads or taping can move the toe and ease pressure and pain.

 Also, your health care provider might suggest exercises to stretch and strengthen toe muscles.
 These might include using toes to pick up marbles or scrunch a towel.

 If these treatments don't help, your care provider might suggest surgery.
 The surgery can release the tendon that's keeping the toe curled up.
 Sometimes, the surgeon also removes a piece of bone to straighten the toe.

 Lifestyle and home remedies

-Wearing proper footwear may ease your foot pain.
-Low-heeled shoes with a deep toe box and flexible material covering the toes can help.
-Make sure there's a half-inch (1.27 centimeters) of space between your longest toe and the inside tip of your shoe.
-Allowing adequate space for your toes will help relieve pressure and pain.
+Good footwear can ease foot pain.
+Wear low-heeled shoes with a big toe box made of material that has some give to it.
+Make sure there's a half-inch (1.27 centimeters) of space between your longest toe and the inside tip of the shoe.
+Having enough space for your toes will help relieve pressure and pain.

 Preparing for an appointment

 If you're having a problem with your feet, you'll likely start by seeing your primary care provider.
-Or you may be referred immediately to a foot specialist (podiatrist or orthopedist).
+Or you may be referred to a foot specialist, either a podiatrist or orthopedist.

 What you can do